questdb/questdb.io/docs/reference/sql/fill.md

 ### Options

-The `FILL` keyword expects a `fillOption` which will be applied to each aggregate column.
+The `FILL` keyword expects a single `fillOption` strategy which will be applied to each aggregate column.
+The following restrictions apply:

+- Keywords denoting fill strategies may not be combined.
+Only one option from `NONE`, `NULL`, `PREV`, `LINEAR` and constants may be used.
+- If a constant is selected as a fill option, a constant value must be specified for each aggregate column

 | fillOption | Description                                                                                                                                        |
 | ---------- | -------------------------------------------------------------------------------------------------------------------------------------------------- |